eclipse-vertx/vert.x/core_manual_groovy.md

 The key store should contain the server certificate.
 This is mandatory - the client will not be able to connect to the server over ssl if the server does not have a certificate.

-The key store is configured on the server using the `setKeyStorePath` and `setKeyStorePassword` methods.
+The key store is configured on the server using the `keyStorePath` and `keyStorePassword` properties.

 The trust store is optional and contains the certificates of any clients it should trust.
 This is only used if client authentication is required.

 To configure a server to use server certificates only:

-    NetServer server = vertx.createNetServer()
+    def server = vertx.createNetServer(SSL: true,
-                   .setSSL(true)
-                   .setKeyStorePath("/path/to/your/keystore/server-keystore.jks")
-                   .setKeyStorePassword("password");
+                                       keyStorePath: "/path/to/your/keystore/server-keystore.jks",
+                                       keyStorePassword: "password")

 Making sure that `server-keystore.jks` contains the server certificate.

 To configure a server to also require client certificates:

-    NetServer server = vertx.createNetServer()
+    def server = vertx.createNetServer(SSL: true,
-                   .setSSL(true)
-                   .setKeyStorePath("/path/to/your/keystore/server-keystore.jks")
-                   .setKeyStorePassword("password")
-                   .setTrustStorePath("/path/to/your/truststore/server-truststore.jks")
-                   .setTrustStorePassword("password2)
-                   .setClientAuthRequired(true);
+                                       keyStorePath: "/path/to/your/keystore/server-keystore.jks",
+                                       keyStorePassword: "password"),
+                                       trustStorePath: "/path/to/your/truststore/server-truststore.jks",
+                                       trustStorePassword: "password",
+                                       clientAuthRequired: true)

 Making sure that `server-truststore.jks` contains the certificates of any clients who the server trusts.